MsSruthy/vehicle-rental/README.md

 # This application calculate the rate for trips based on different vehicles and route

-# The unit test cases can be found at  -  vehicle.rental.application.test.TripRateCalculationTest
+# The unit test cases can be found at  -  test.vehicle.rental.application.tripcalculation.TripRateCalculationTest